Resource Overview

 Introduction

-The lessons in this unit increase students’ awareness that antisemitism did not end after the Holocaust and provide them with opportunities to learn about the persistence of antisemitism in its contemporary forms.
-Students investigate the ways in which old ideas about Jews and Judaism have given rise to new expressions of antisemitism and consider the interconnectedness of all forms of oppression.
-In addition, students are introduced to individuals who refuse to be bystanders to bigotry as they explore the responsibility of all members of society to respond to and prevent antisemitism and all forms of hate.
+The lessons in this unit increase students’ understanding of Jewish people and awareness that antisemitism did not end after the Holocaust, and provide them with opportunities to learn about the persistence of antisemitism in its contemporary forms.
+Students investigate the ways in which old ideas about Jews and Judaism have given rise to new expressions of antisemitism.
+In addition, students are introduced to individuals who refuse to be bystanders to bigotry as they explore the responsibility of all members of society to respond to and prevent antisemitism.

 This unit is named in honor and memory of members of the Gringlas Family who were victims of the Holocaust.
 Watch this short video, The Bond of Brothers: Joseph and Sol Gringlas, to learn about brothers [B]Joseph Gringlas[/B] and [B]Sol Gringlas[/B] who committed themselves to speaking to young people about their experiences and the critical importance of standing up to antisemitism.